JuliaDataScience/JuliaDataScience/contents/stats.md

 Common metrics are: mean, median, mode, standard deviation, variance, correlation, percentiles.

 **Inferential statistics allows generating inferences** (statements) **from observed data about the data generation process**.
-In @fig:stats_vs_prob we summarize the relationship between the data generating process and observed data.
+In @fig:stats_vs_prob, we summarize the relationship between the data generating process and observed data.
 All phenomena have an underlying data generating process that describes how the data is being generated.
 For example, in a soccer game, a scored goal can be explained by an underlying process: a tactic, error, stroke of luck; or a mix of those.
 If we know a phenomenon's data generating process, we can use probability to simulate possible scenarios given certain aspects.
 Most of the time, especially in applied sciences, we do not have full knowledge of the data generating process.
-Given the observed data, we can retrace our way back to the data generating process.
+Given the observed data, we attempt to recover the data generating process.
 This process is known as **statistical inference**.
-Given some data, we can *infer* what are the aspects of the underlying data generating process.
+Given some data, we can *infer* the aspects of the underlying data generating process.
 This is the realm of inferential statistics.

-With knowledge of the data generating process we can apply probability to generate and simulate plausible data.
+With knowledge of the data generating process, we can apply probability to generate and simulate plausible data.
-And by using the observed data we can use inference to gain knowledge about the underlying data generating process.
+And by using the observed data, we can use inference to gain knowledge about the underlying data generating process.

 ```jl
 fig = statistics_graph()